Training & Behavior Advice

-Audio Recordings of Dr Karen Overalls Relaxation protocol can be found Here.
+Please click here for an explanation of the Relaxation Protocol, along with and task sheets.
+Audio Recordings of Dr Karen Overalls Relaxation protocol can be found below.

 Dog crates are a fixture in North America.
 “Crate training”, the act of teaching a dog to accept their cage as a familiar and safe location, has become a norm among the dog-owning community.
 While some only use crates during puppyhood, it is not uncommon for dog owners to continue using crates throughout the lifeof their pets.
 There are a lot of varying opinions on this.
 Crate manufacturers promote the idea that dogs are ‘den’ animals, so being in a crate is pleasurable and comes naturally to them.
 On the other hand, many European cultures shy away from the use of crates and view a dog’s confinement as cruel.